First-Peoples-Cultural-Council/fv-be/README.md

 The local docker-compose file sets up ancillary tools to support async task execution via celery, as well as a local ElasticSearch instance for testing.

-To run just `docker-compose up`.
+To run just `docker compose up`.
 The default values in `settings.py` will fall back to appropriate values.

 If you prefer to run your own instances of `RabbitMQ`, `ElasticSearch`, or `Redis`, set the following environment vars ( docker-compatible defaults shown):